 As we said, BMI chips are anything but new.
 There are many wireless implants available, many of which are pretty bulky.
 Big, bulky chips make them very hard, or in many cases impossible, to place them in the required area.
 But their biggest problem probably is that they require major surgeries to implant them in the brain.
 This seriously hampers the value of the gadget.
 The biggest benefit of the device presented by Neuralink is that the subject is not confined to the hospital bed or lab while the chip gathers the data.

 That being said, the device used by Neuralink is somewhat limited in what/how much it can record.
 Their implant can collect data from only a very small part of the cortex, and that comes from an even smaller fraction of neurons.
-The human brain, as we understand it, work in a much more complex manner; many different parts of the human brain fires at the same time and co-ordinate for most of the complex tasks.
+The human brain, as we understand it, works in a much more complex manner; many different parts of the human brain fire at the same time and coordinate for most of the complex tasks.